-Currently, the GHE track is working with sites in Botswana, the Dominican Republic (Med/Peds) and Guatemala (EM and Family Medicine only).
+Currently, the GHE track is working with sites in Botswana, the Dominican Republic (Med/Peds), Guatemala (EM and Family Medicine only)and the Indian Health Service.
 The goal is for the program to engage in long-term relationship building that will allow mutually beneficial exchange of ideas and capacity building for both partners.
 Residents are expected to work with one site for both years.

 All GHE track residents must complete a scholarly project.
 The format for the activity itself is flexible and can range from clinical research to policy research or community service project.
 Where appropriate, residents are supported to work closely with partner organizations outside of the University to complete these projects.
 The project may involve working on a pre-existing project or may be a novel project.
 All scholarly projects must be reviewed and cleared through the Global Health Equities Track directors and the resident’s mentor.
 The goals, objectives and products of the scholarly project will vary depending on the topic and format selected by the resident.
 Each resident is paired with a Penn mentor who will help guide them through this process.